Kudaes/DInvoke_rs/README.md

 This branch contains the `no_std` version of Dinvoke_rs.
 DInvoke_nostd may be used for many purposes such as PE parsing, dynamic exported functions resolution, dynamically loading PEs at runtime and executiong indirect syscalls.

 Features:
-* Dynamically resolve and invoke undocumented Windows APIs from Rust.
+* Dynamically resolve and invoke unmanaged code from Rust.
 * Indirect syscalls. **x64 only**
 * Manually map PE modules from disk or directly from memory.
 * PE headers parsing.